 Marta Lempart is a Polish women’s rights activist and the founder of the All-Poland Women’s Strike.
 Active since 2016 in widespread protests against tightening abortion laws under the conservative Law and Justice party, Lempart has been targeted by the government with arrests and legal charges, and faced death threats from opponents of the protests.
 Her work has also included advocating for equal rights for members of Poland’s LGBT community and for people with disabilities.
 She is a vocal proponent of secularism and the separation of church and state.
 She was awarded the Title of the Atheist and Feminist of the Year 2019 by the Kazimierz Lyszczynski Foundation.

 Hugo Estrella is an international peace and human rights activist from Argentina, former Director of International Affairs at the CFI Mission to the United Nations in Geneva, founder of the Argentine Secular Humanist Association.
-Former Director of Latin America at the Institute for Secular Politics.he is a speaker at the Days of Atheism, organized by the Kazimierz Łyszczyński Foundation.
-He is a speaker at the Days of Atheism in Warsaw for the third time.
+Former Director of Latin America at the Institute for Secular Politics.
+He is a representative of the Pink Triangle Trust.
+Hugo Estrella will speak at the Days of Atheism in Warsaw for the third time.

 Dr. Tomasz Witkowski is a psychologist, writer, publicist, skeptic.
 Author of several books published in Poland and the USA, including Fades, Fakes, and Frauds.
 Exploding Myths in Culture, Science and Psycho-logy.
 He has published several dozen scientific articles and several hundred popular science articles in Poland, e.g. in Polityka, Plus Minus, Newsweek and abroad in Skeptical Inquirer, BPS Research Digest, Areo Magazine, Quillette and others.
 Founder of the Polish Skeptics Club and a member of the Polish Rationalist Association.
 He worked as a researcher at two universities in Poland and two in Germany.
 In 2010, he was awarded the Rationalist of the Year award for his activities, and in 2020 he was the winner of the “Soczewki Focusa”, scientific plebiscite in the “scientific activist” category.